demonixis/C3DE/README.md

 | Android   | OpenGL  | Same as DesktopGL + Limited support of the platform |
 | UWP       | DirectX | On Hold (Good) |

+### Help needed
+I need help to port the Oculus Mobile SDK to Xamarin

 ### About OpenGL and MonoGame
 The OpenGL shader compiler is limited to the shader model 3, some effects are not supported on this platform.
 Physically Based Rendering and Post Processing are very limited.